 In fact, if the indicator keeps flashing for more than 5 minutes and you do not feel any cool air in your house, that’s a red flag and you need to troubleshoot the diagnostic issue immediately.
 Here are some of the reasons why the Honeywell thermostat keeps on flashing the Cool on display for more than 5 minutes:

 1) Your device’s battery is low

 One of the main reasons why the Honeywell thermostat may keep flashing the ‘Cool on’ is because your device’s battery might be low and needs to be replaced.
 Since the device needs a battery to be powered on, it will not turn on the AC of your house and thus will prevent you from getting the cool air in your house.

-Although the new models usually have separate indicators that help you know that help you know your device’s battery is low, the old models normally flash the ‘Cool on’ in order to inform you that your device’s battery is low and needs to be replaced.
+Although the new models usually have separate indicators that help you know your device’s battery is low, the old models normally flash the ‘Cool on’ in order to inform you that your device’s battery is low and needs to be replaced.

 If the device is displaying this warning, know that you have about 2 months to replace the battery.
-Therefore, instead of waiting for the two months for you to replace the batteries, you can replace them on the go and see of the problem will persist or not.
+Therefore, instead of waiting for two months for you to replace the batteries, you can replace them on the go and see if the problem will persist or not.